You'll Like The 2010 Cadillac Escalade If...

 Seating is available for six to eight passengers.
 No exposed fasteners are visible, close-out panels conceal seat hardware, pillars are fabric-wrapped and the instrument panel's low and forward placement provides more interior room.
-The seats have sculpted backs to enhance interior space, and both the recline and seat-track travel are quite generous.
+The seats have sculpted backs to enhance interior space, and both recline and seat-track travel are quite generous.
+Second-row feature a power assisted fold and tumble feature.
 Gauges are large enough, but blue pointers impair readability.
 Sadly, there's no driver's grab handle, and the passenger handle is a long reach.

-Besides concentrating on proportions and execution, designers strove toward such detail refinements as reduced body gaps.
-All major components were new for 2007, including front and rear fascias, triple-stack HID headlamps, a unique D-pillar treatment and doors that wrap over the rocker panels.
+The Escalade's clean, proportional exterior places an emphasis on precision, with glossy paint, tight fitting body panels and real feel of solidity and craftsmanship.
+The huge chrome grille wears the new face of Cadillac and is flanked by triple-stack headlamps.
+A unique D-pillar treatment and doors that wrap over the rocker panels complete the look.
 Ventiports adorn the front fenders and the windshield is steeply raked for both style and aerodynamic efficiency.
-The track width grew by three inches up front, a coil-over-shock suspension replaced the prior torsion bars and the boxed frame delivers 49-percent greater torsional stiffness.
+The wide track is complemented by a coil-over-shock suspension and a boxed frame for greater torsional stiffness.
 Standard wheels and tires are 18-inch, but hard-to-miss 22-inch versions are available.

-With all-wheel drive, the 2008 Cadillac Escalade has a Manufacturer's Suggested Retail Price (MSRP) just over $58,000, while the two-wheel-drive version starts under $56,000.
-The Escalade's pricing places it well above the Lincoln Navigator, Lexus GX 470 and BMW X5, but on par with the Infiniti QX56 and far below the Land Rover Range Rover HSE.
-Fair Purchase Prices, which represent what consumers are actually paying, are running at about MSRP, so be sure to click on Fair Purchase Prices to compare.
-The 2008 Escalade should hold its value on par with the BMW X5 and Lexus GX 470, and trump the Lincoln Navigator by a wide margin.
+With all-wheel drive, the 2010 Cadillac Escalade has a Manufacturer's Suggested Retail Price (MSRP) starting around $66,000, while the two-wheel-drive version starts around $63,500.
+A fully loaded Platinum Edition tops out around $85,000.
+The Escalade's pricing places it well above the Lincoln Navigator, BMW X5 and Infiniti QX56, and far below the Land Rover Range Rover HSE and Lexus LX 570.
+Fair Purchase Prices, which represent what consumers are actually paying, are updated frequently, so be sure to click on Fair Purchase Prices to compare.
+The 2010 Escalade trumps the Lincoln Navigator and Land Rover Range Rover when it comes to resale values, but unfortunately falls behind those of the BMW X5, Audi Q7 and Lexus LX 570.

-A power rear liftgate heads the list of standard features in the amply-equipped 2008 Cadillac Escalade.
+A power rear liftgate heads the list of standard features in the amply-equipped 2010 Cadillac Escalade.
 Compatibility brackets, built into the front frame, are intended to reduce damage to other vehicles in certain collisions.
-Side-curtain airbags include tethers for enhanced rollover protection, front seatbelt pretensioners activate in rear impacts - said to be an "industry-exclusive" feature - and the StabiliTrak stability control system incorporates rollover mitigation technology.
+Side-curtain airbags include tethers for enhanced rollover protection, front seatbelt pretensioners activate in rear impacts – said to be an "industry-exclusive" feature – and the StabiliTrak stability control system incorporates rollover mitigation technology.
 Audiophiles can enjoy Bose 5.1 Digital Surround Sound, while everyone benefits from Cadillac's Auto Ride suspension.
 Integrated tow hooks are standard.
 A tap-up/tap-down manual mode for the transmission works easily and promptly, using buttons on the column-mounted gearshift lever.
+DVD navigation with rear backup camera is also standard equipment.

-Power fold-and-tumble second-row seats are convenient to operate and cooled seats are offered in all models as part of the Ultra Luxury Collection package.
-Rear parking assist is available, along with a rearview camera; both are incorporated into a package that also includes Cadillac's navigation system.
-Power-deployable running boards are another appealing option and, when properly equipped, an all-wheel-drive Escalade can tow up to 7,700 pounds; good news for boaters and RVers.
+Power fold-and-tumble second-row seats are convenient to operate and cooled seats are offered in all models as part of the Ultra Luxury Collection package, as is Cadillac's InteliBeam automatic high/low beam adjuster.
+Power-deployable running boards are another appealing option as is the Side Blind Zone Alert warning system.
+When properly equipped, an all-wheel-drive Escalade can tow up to 7,700 pounds; good news for boaters and RVers.

 Manual-mode Transmission Operation

-Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever.
+Placing the + and - (upshift/downshift) buttons on the column gearshift might not seem like a good idea at first, as most vehicles with a manual-shift provision have a floor lever or paddle shifters.
 Even so, these buttons are easy to find and use, and the transmission responds with satisfying promptness.

 Power Fold-and-Tumble Second-row Seating